BlackShot: Gameplay

 The first release of BlackShot included two main game modes: Team Flag Match and Explosion Mission (now titled as Search and Destroy).
 Team Flag Match is a capture the flag variant where each team is in charge of protecting their flag runners on smaller maps with infinite respawns.
 Successfully raising the flag at its destination brings the team five points in addition to one point for each team kill.
 Mission consists of battle rounds between the attacking team with the goal of installing the bomb and the defending team trying to prevent the installation.
 In 2011, Team Death Match has been added to the game, where the first team that reaches a set number of kills wins.

 Every successful kill or action gives the players two things: experience points and BlackPoints (BP).
 The first ones are used for progression through the several ranks, and the second ones represent the virtual currency, which allows for buying items like weapons or armor.
-BlackShot has a separate practice system with unlimited ammo and throwing weapons, designed for the map and weapon characteristics analysis, allowing easier access to the game and strategic plays.
-There's an option to play only with specific equipment through the limited weapon choice, with the players being able to create Rifle-only, Sniper-only, Pistol-only, and Melee-only rooms.
+BlackShot supports various gameplay modes such as Practice and Search & Destroy Infinite, and a customization mode that limits which equipment the players can use.

 One of the features is the Partner System, in which the players form a one-to-one relationship to fight together.
 The partners can share ammo and field of view between each other, with an exclusive use of Partner View.
 In Partner View, a small image from the partner's perspective is presented during the match.
 It acts like a radar added to the map display, informing of the enemy's positions by marking them.
 When one of the partners dies, the other gets to receive the current location of the opponent who made the kill, and earn points as a reward if the player makes an act of revenge on that player.
 If the partners are killed around the same time and one of them has a shorter respawn, that time will be applied to both, with the two appearing simultaneously.

+Reception

+BlackShot drew over 1 million players in Singapore, with concurrent players topping 20,000 in July 2011.